What Doesn't Kill You Makes You Robust(er): How to Adversarially Train against Data Poisoning: Related Work

-Defenses against data poisoning can be broadly classified into \textit{filter defenses} which attempt to detect and remove or sanitize malicious training data, \textit{robust training} algorithms which use a training routine that yields robust models even on malicious training data, and \textit{model repair} methods that train models on poisoned data and attempt to repair the poisoned models after training.
+Defenses can be broadly classified into \textit{filter defenses} which attempt to detect and remove or sanitize malicious training data, \textit{robust training} algorithms which use a training routine that yields robust models even on malicious training data, and \textit{model repair} methods that train models on poisoned data and attempt to repair the poisoned models after training.
 Filter defenses are easy to deploy as they simply add a pre-processing step, but they require extensive hyperparameter tuning and rely on the assumption that only a small fraction of the dataset is poisoned.
-Furthermore, filter defenses can often be overcome by adaptive attacks \citep{koh_stronger_2018, tan_bypassing_2020}, mirroring the phenomenon of broken defenses against test-time adversarial attacks \citep{carlini_adversarial_2017}.
-Each approach reduces model performance (in terms of validation accuracy); filter defenses reduce performance as a result of training the new model on fewer samples after removing data, robust training methods do so by deviating from standard training practices which are tuned for accuracy in order to increase robustness, and model repair methods harm accuracy by pruning away potentially important neurons.
+Furthermore, filter defenses can often be overcome by adaptive attacks \citep{koh_stronger_2018, tan_bypassing_2020}.
+Any defense reduces model performance (in terms of validation accuracy); filter defenses reduce performance as a result of training the new model on fewer samples, robust training methods do so by deviating from standard training practices which are tuned for accuracy in order to increase robustness, and model repair methods harm accuracy by pruning away potentially important neurons.

 Numerous options have been proposed for detecting poisoned data. \citet{tran_spectral_2018} detect \textit{spectral signatures} associated with backdoor triggers based on their correlation with the top right singular vector of the covariance matrix formed by feature representations, and additional detection scores can be found in \citet{paudice_detection_2018}. \citet{peri_deep_2020} detect poisoned data by clustering based on \textit{deep KNN}, re-labeling data based on the nearest neighbors in feature space. \citet{chen_detecting_2019} cluster training data based on activation patterns in feature space.
-Yet another method detects images containing backdoor triggers by flagging images whose corresponding predictions do not change when they are combined with clean samples \citep{gao_strip_2019}.
-Any measure of ``anomaly'' that is used to filter images can also be used to generate poisoned data which minimizes the anomalous property, thus adaptively defeating the defense \citep{koh_stronger_2018}.
+Another method detects images containing backdoor triggers by flagging images whose corresponding predictions do not change when they are combined with clean samples \citep{gao_strip_2019}.
+Yet, any measure of ``anomaly'' that is used to filter images can also be used to generate poisoned data which minimizes the anomalous property, thus adaptively defeating the defense \citep{koh_stronger_2018}.